aosabook/500lines/pedometer/chapter.md

 We saw how quickly our seemingly simple problem turned a little more complex when we threw in the challenges of the real world and real people.
 However, we're getting a lot closer to counting steps.

-Using the two mathematical tools from above, a low-pass filter and the dot product, we were able to bring our real-world, complex signal a lot closer to our ideal one.
+Using the two mathematical tools from above, a low-pass filter and the dot product, we were able to bring our real world, complex signal a lot closer to our ideal one.
 We're even able to see pick out where the steps bounces are.
 We can see how $a(t)$ is starting to resemble our ideal sine wave.
 But, only "kinda, sorta" starting to.

 We need to make our messy $a(t)$ time series smoother, so that it looks more like our ideal sine wave, allowing us to count steps.
 There are four main issues with $a(t)$ in its current state.
 Let's look at each one.